FedericoBraidi/ObsidianNotesVault/Second Year/First Semester/IoT and Smart Cities/IoT and Smart Cities.md

 - One-level architecture: The endpoints know about the addressing scheme, typically implemented with cellular network technology.
 - Two-level architecture (LPWAN): The endpoints know nothing about the routing protocol, they just send messages to a gateway which handles the routing.
 This is used when endpoints have energy or resources constraints (i.e. sensors) and a Low Power WAN (LPWAN) is used to connect them to the gateway.
 Ex.
 LoRa, SigFox, NB-IoT
 - Two-level architecture (LAN): The enpoints are not resource constrained and implement the TCP/IP protocol stack.
 The local network is managed by an intermediate router.
+Implemented with Ethernet LAN or Wi-fi

 ##### Topologies